openwisp/openwisp-utils/docs/developer/test-utilities.rst

 ``openwisp_utils.tests.catch_signal``
 -------------------------------------

-This method can be used to mock a signal call inorder to easily verify that the signal has been called.
+This method can be used to mock a signal call in order to easily verify that the signal has been called.

 Usage example as a context-manager: